-A generalized logit model (Agresti, 1990) will be used to test differences in population structure for oiled versus unoiled survey sites for winter and late-summer for objectives 1 and 2.
+A generalized logit model (Agresti, 1990) will be used to test differences in population structure for oiled versus unoiled survey sites.
 Male:female ratios for individual survey periods will be compared by estimating proportions using cluster sampling (flocks) (Cochran, 1977).